 Disclosure: There are affiliate links in this post.

-Athleisure is a made-up word combining the word leisure and an abbreviated version of the word athletic.
-Thus, athleisure wear refers to clothing that looks like sportswear, but is supposed to be worn also outside these venues during leisure times.
-They are a slightly dressy version of the pieces typically worn for workout at the gym, sport studio or when running.
-They encompass yoga pants, sport tights, sneakers, ballet flats, leggings, leg-warmers, hoodies with and without zipper closure, and shorts among other things.
-Today athleisure looks are often worn on the playground.
-Sometime, outfits with one or more active wear items can be seen at the workplace on Casual Friday, at school and in the sciences in college.
+Athleisure is a made-up word combining the word leisure and an abbreviation of the word athletic.
+There, athleisure wear refers to clothing that looks like sportswear, but is supposed to be worn also during leisure times.
+These clothes are a slightly dressy version of the pieces typically worn for workout at the gym or when running.
+They encompass yoga pants, sport tights, sneakers, ballet flats, leggings, leg-warmers, hoodies with and without zipper closure, and shorts, etc. Today you find athleisure looks worn on the playground, at the workplace as Casual Friday outfit ideas, at school, and in the sciences in college.

 Like often in history, the exact time and origin is hard to pin-point.
 Furthermore, the evolution of dressing habits rarely changes from one year to the other.
-Instead the way of dressing is in a quasi steady-state while being in a flow at the same time.
-Just like water that flows into and out of a lake at the same rate, doesn’t change the water level of the lake, but the water in the lake changes over time.
+Instead the way of dressing is in a quasi steady-state while flowing at the same time.
+Just like water flowing into and out of a lake at the same rate doesn’t change the water level of the lake, but the water in the lake changes over time.

-The timing also depend on which item you group into the category of activewear.
-When you include riding boots and culottes, you start in the 19th century.
+The timing also depend on which items you categorize as activewear.
+When you include culottes and riding boots, athleisure has started in the 19th century.

 Let’s look at our own fashion time lines.
 In the seventies, the late baby-boomers and early gen-X looked like wearing a school uniform.
 Nearly every student wore white sneakers, an Army parka, T-shirt and mid- to light wash jeans.

-In the 90s, everyone had at least one baseball cap.
+In the 1990s, everyone had at least one baseball cap.
 Hiking gear was a popular work outfit among young IT people.
 In the zero years, wearing one sports item with otherwise mainstream garments became It.
 It’s a casual classic today.
-Dance-wear inspired skirts like tutus popped up in the mid of the tens.
+Donning dance-wear inspired skirts like tutus popped up in the mid of the tens.
 At that time, yoga wear for over 50 also became a Do.

 Yes, you can wear gym clothes for over 50 outside of the fitness studio.
 When going for the current athleisure trend, any sport-gear bottom and top combination is a Go at any age.
 Of course, the items must match with respect to the vibe, pattern and colors.
-Wearing sneakers is meanwhile mainstream.
+Wearing sneakers with skirts, dresses and jeans is meanwhile mainstream.
 My favorite are those with heels!
-Below my newest score on eBay.
+See the collage for my newest score on eBay.

 In this case, only the cut should scream athleisure while the material should be fancy or everyday work attire.
 On Casual Friday, a sport jacket may substitute a blazer, or track pants may be worn instead of office trousers with a blazer and shirt or any other typical work top.
 Try a blousy sweatshirt with a pencil skirt.

 In a creative work field, you can get away with wearing nice solid neutral color leggings and a slouchy sweater, tunic or mini dress.
 Leather joggers instead of dress pants are okay as well.
-Substitute in a wide-leg pants work look the wide-leg pants with track-pants (see the example with blazer and sweater in this post).
+Substitute in a wide-leg pants work look the wide-leg pants with track-pants (see the example with blazer and sweater).

 Sweatpants are risky on petites and everyone who isn’t as slim as Victoria Beckham, Meghan Markle or Kate Middleton.
 If you have a body like these ladies, pair your joggers with sky-high heels and a boxy cropped top.